TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Ressources

-For this project, the architect give us a 3d file in .ifc[^4] of the building and a 2d plan in .pdf[^5]
+For this project, the architect give us a 3d file in .ifc[^4] of the building and a 2d plan in .pdf

-To try the simulation all along the project we have been provided with the virtual reality headsets : Oculus Quest 2[^6]
+To try the simulation all along the project we have been provided with the virtual reality headsets : Oculus Quest 2[^5]

 ### Technologies Used